 When interacting with Wallet APIs, delegation is handled automatically as part of transaction preparation.

-If a user has not yet delegated on the target chain, the API response will include multiple signature requests:
+If delegation has not yet occurred on the target chain, the API response includes multiple signature requests:

 - An EIP-7702 authorization signature (for delegation)

-- An ERC-4337 user operation signature (for the transaction itself)
+- A transaction signature (for the transaction itself)

 Your application is responsible for:

-We combine these signatures into a single UserOperation and submits it to the bundler.
-After delegation is completed, future requests only require a user operation signature.
+These signatures are combined into a single transaction and submitted.
+After delegation is completed, future requests require only a transaction signature.

 EIP-7702 authorization signing